andrewchen04/andrewchen04.github.io/_pages/cv.md

 __[Psi Chi, the International Honor Society in Psychology (University of California, Berkeley Chapter)](https://psichi.berkeley.edu/)__

+* __Executive Administrator__ (_May 2023 - Present_)
+  * Handle day-to-day administrative operations
+  * Respond to organization emails promptly and professionally
+  * Update the organization’s website as needed
+  * Delegate tasks to and assist other members of the executive board

-* __Treasurer__ (_January 2023 - Present_)
+* __Treasurer__ (_January 2023 - May 2023_)
-  * Maintain an organized and up-to-date record of all organization financial transactions
+  * Maintained an organized and up-to-date record of all organization financial transactions
-  * Plan and keep track of the organization’s budget for the year and for each event
+  * Planned and kept track of the organization’s budget for the year and for each event
-  * Represent Psi Chi as a UC Berkeley ASUC/GA Agent and Financial Requestor
+  * Represented Psi Chi as a UC Berkeley ASUC/GA Agent and Financial Requestor
-  * Generate ASUC fiscal reports as needed
+  * Generated ASUC fiscal reports as needed
-  * Handle all membership dues
+  * Processed all membership dues

 __[Associated Students of the University of California (ASUC)](https://asuc.org/)__

-* __Senatorial Tasks Administrator ([Office of Senator Carlos C. Vázquez](https://www.instagram.com/asucsenator_carloscvazquez/))__ (_July 2022 - Present_)
+* __Senatorial Tasks Administrator ([Office of Senator Carlos C. Vázquez](https://www.instagram.com/asucsenator_carloscvazquez/))__ (_July 2022 - May 2023_)
-  * Ensure the proper functioning of the 30-member office and assist other executives and teams with efforts to elevate intersectionality, disability justice, and underrepresented students at UC Berkeley
+  * Ensured the proper functioning of the 30-member office and assisted other executives and teams with efforts to elevate intersectionality, disability justice, and underrepresented students at UC Berkeley
-  * Host weekly office hours to gather feedback from campus members on how the office can better serve them and their needs
+  * Hosted weekly office hours to gather feedback from campus members on how the office can better serve them and their needs
-  * Publish weekly and special Senate reports and present office initiatives and progress to the Senate every week
+  * Published weekly and special Senate reports and presented office initiatives and progress to the Senate every week

 * __Interim Legislative Department Director ([Office of Senator Carlos C. Vázquez](https://www.instagram.com/asucsenator_carloscvazquez/))__ (_July 2022 - September 2022_)
   * Supported the Administrative Team in an additional role during the Senate’s transition period